cpanxaoc/camelbox-docs/building/01-setup.md

 You now have enough software installed to build Perl.
 Unpack the source, and use dmake to build.

+- Change the path for the build shell so that only the MinGW binary directories and `C:\Windows\System32` are in the `%PATH%`
 - make sure the Camelbox logo has been substituted for the perlexe.ico.packd file in Perl's win32 directory
+- Run `dmake` in the `win32` directory to perform the build
 - When you run `hump.sh` on the Camelbox directory, you'll get a list of files that includes Perl and the Perl HTML documentation.
 You'll have to split this list by hand so that the html directory is packaged in a separate file